gatesphere/jedi/README.md

 Simple enough, right?

+### Type system support

+Planned types:

+    * Primitives
+      * Integer
+      * Float
+      * Char
+      * String
+      * Boolean
+      * Meditation (FSM)
+      * Contemplation (state)
+      * Disturbances (edge)
+      * Functions
+    * Collections
+      * Range
+      * Tuple (fixed-length list)
+      * List
+      * Map

 ## Why jedi?

 Because I want to try my hand at creating something new and unique.
 I don't expect this language to gain much (if any) traction whatsoever, and I have absolutely no experience in creating a language.
 But what better way to learn than to try?

 ## Requirements

-Jedi is being written in [Io](http://www.iolanguage.com/), and targeting the Io Virtual Machine.
-Future implementations may target [Caribou](https://github.com/jeremytregunna/caribou).
+Jedi is being written in [Io](http://www.iolanguage.com/), and targeting Io (on the Io Virtual Machine).
+Future implementations may target [Caribou](https://github.com/jeremytregunna/caribou) or the Java Virtual Machine.

+For the current Io version, you need a working copy of Io with support for the Range addon.
+The binaries of the [iobin project](http://iobin.suspended-chord.info/) should provide this support.

 ## License

 See [license/license.txt](https://raw.github.com/gatesphere/jedi/master/license/license.txt) for terms and conditions.

+## To do

+Here is a short list of things that need to be done:

+    * Attach output to end states
+    * Create an error output buffer
+    * Ensure only one piece of data is in a machine at a time
+    * Formally define syntax (write a grammar)
+    * Write a parser/compiler